mes-aides/ops/README.md

 The ```vagrant up --provider virtualbox``` command should gives you a fully functionning Mes Aides instance.

 Currently, it gives you:
-- An NGINX default page on port 80
 - A MongoDB instance with default settings
 - Mes-aides on port 8000 (ExpressJS application)
 - OpenFisca on port 2000 (Python via gunicorn)
+- Mes-aides on port 80 thanks to NGINX proxy

 ## Limitations